(Photo courtesy of NetPS Plant Finder)

 A tough groundcover evergreen for home landscape and garden use; soft feathery dark green branches all season long; low growing, wide spreading and densely branched; shade tolerant; excellent in massing and groupings or as a groundcover.

-Buffalo Juniper has emerald green foliage.
-The scale-like leaves remain emerald green throughout the winter.
-The flowers are not ornamentally significant.
+Buffalo Juniper is a dwarf conifer which is primarily valued in the garden for its broadly spreading habit of growth.
+It has emerald green evergreen foliage.
+The scale-like sprays of foliage remain emerald green throughout the winter.
 It produces blue berries from late spring to late winter.

 Buffalo Juniper is a multi-stemmed evergreen shrub with a ground-hugging habit of growth.
 It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.